ibm-cloud-docs/cis/mtls.md

 Follow this validation workflow when you enable this Access policy:
 1. All requests to the origin are evaluated for a valid client certificate.
-   The client device sends the client “hello”.
-The access application responds with “hello” and a request for the client certificate.
+   The client device sends the client "hello".
+The access application responds with "hello" and a request for the client certificate.
 1. The client returns a valid certificate.
 1. Client authentication handshake is completed against the root certificate authority.
 1. For chains, there is a check for expired certificates.